denis-beurive/virtualbox/README.md

 First, make sure that the _guest addition_ is installed (on the guest).

-On the guest, halt the VM: `sudo halt`
+Halt the guest (executed on the guest):

+    sudo halt

 On the host, stop the VM: